 Aim and history of KuFo

 Since its inception in December 2009, the Research Group for Culture Studies (KuFo) at Karlstad University has functioned as an interdisciplinary platform for researchers who are active within the culturally focused humanities.
-At present, the group includes researchers employed in English Literature and Linguistics, Comparative Literature, Intercultural Studies, Cultural Studies, Visual Art in Theory and Practice, and Working Life Science but it remains open for researchers in any field focusing on cultural issues.
+At present, the group includes researchers employed in English Literature and Linguistics, Comparative Literature, Intercultural Studies, Cultural Studies and Visual Art in Theory and Practice, but it remains open for researchers in any field focusing on cultural issues.

 The group is held together by its common concern for what we call the Cultural Archive of society, which is to say that we focus on issues concerning the historical and geographical dissemination and preservation of cultural discourses.
 Without compromising either diversity or disciplinary specialization, KuFo has developed into a productive platform for culture studies at KaU.
 Regular seminar activities include systematic reviewing of work-in-progress texts and applications for external funding, as well as guest lectures by invited researchers.